-EXPLAINER: Why is the role of BSP governor important?
+EXPLAINER: Why is the role of Bangko Sentral governor important?

-MANILA, Philippines – Economists, bankers, and industry leaders have praised the decision to appoint Nestor Espenilla Jr as governor of the Bangko Sentral ng Pilipinas (BSP), citing the continuity of stable monetary policies and the smooth transition Espenilla represents from outgoing BSP governor Amando Tetangco Jr.
+Espenilla, appointed by President Rodrigo Duterte in 2017, was heavily praised by economists, bankers, and industry leaders, citing the continuity of stable monetary policies and the smooth transition Espenilla represents from former BSP governor Amando Tetangco Jr.

 But why is this role so important?